NVIDIA/ais-k8s/helm/README.md

 # Helm AIS Deployment
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/aistore)](https://artifacthub.io/packages/search?repo=aistore)

-Helm provides a simple way of deploying AIStore (AIS) managed by the [AIS operator](../operator/README.md).
+Use Helm to deploy AIStore (AIS) managed by the [AIS operator](../operator/README.md).
-This directory contains Helm charts for deploying AIS, the AIS operator, and AIS dependencies.
+This directory has Helm charts for AIS, AIS operator, and AIS dependencies.

-Before deploying, ensure that your Kubernetes nodes are properly configured and ready for AIS deployment.
+**Before you start:** Ensure that your Kubernetes nodes are properly configured and ready for AIS deployment.
 The [host-config playbooks](../playbooks/host-config/README.md) provide a good starting point for properly configuring your hosts and formatting drives.

-For deploying AIS without Helm, see the [Ansible playbooks](../playbooks/README.md).
-Both approaches deploy the AIS operator, then create an AIS custom resource to specify cluster settings.
+**Alternative:** You can also deploy AIS using [Ansible playbooks](../playbooks/README.md) instead of Helm.

 ## Prerequisites